Kitware/ParaView/Documentation/dev/git/develop.md

   Note that, as detailed below, a full CI run is necessary before the request can be merged.

-* When working simultaneously on ParaView and a submodule, eg, VTK, it may be useful to run the CI before merging changes in the submodule in question.
-This is perfectly supported, just push your change on your remote for the submodule and update the submodule manually in a fixup commit, then run the CI.
+* When working simultaneously on ParaView and a submodule, e.g., VTK, it may be useful to run the CI before merging changes in the submodule in question.
+This is perfectly supported, just push your change on your remote for the submodule and update the submodule manually in a temporary commit, then run the CI.
 Make sure to remove this commit before the merge and use `git bump` when performing the actual submodule update.

 * [ParaView GitLab Project Developers][] may trigger CI on a merge request by